The Property Tax Exemption and Deferral Program is now part of the combined Affordable Access Program.

 - A home includes a condominium, a mobile home, or a duplex.

-- Note: you can’t apply for a deferral of property if the property is a mobile home on land not owned by you.
-A mobile homeowner can apply for a rebate or payment plan but not a deferral.
+- Note: you cannot apply for a deferral of property if the property is a mobile home on land not owned by you.

 Checklist to apply